The Early Life Gut Microbiome on Child Development: A Comprehensive Guide

 Why Early Gut Health Matters for the Future

 When the early life gut microbiome is disrupted or lacks diversity—a state known as dysbiosis—it can cast a long shadow into adulthood.
-Research has linked early gut imbalances to several chronic conditions:
+Research has linked early gut imbalances to:

 • Immune & Allergic Diseases: A disrupted microbiome fails to properly "train" immune cells, increasing the risk of eczema, asthma, and food allergies.